Therapy for the whole person - mind, body, and spirit

 I'm a mental health counselor with a deep belief in our natural capacity to grow, heal, and reconnect: to ourselves, to others, and to what matters most.
 My approach blends the grounded insight of psychotherapy with the practical wisdom of Eastern traditions, like meditation, martial arts, and mindfulness.

 I work with individuals, couples, and parents-to-be with a curiosity to explore themselves and an openness to growth.
+In addition, I work with individuals recovering from sudden traumatic events, such as auto-accidents.
 Whether you’re feeling stuck, overwhelmed, disconnected, or just know something needs to shift, I offer a steady, supportive space where we can slow down, get clear, and do the work together.

 Presence is at the heart of my practice, and I believe real change happens in relationship when we’re seen, respected, and given room to show up as we are.
 Therapy with me isn’t about fixing you, it’s about helping you reconnect to yourself and to others.